 Affiliate Marketing is the where you partner with a brand or a company and in exchange for a commission, you promote their services or products.

 The moment you decide to use your blog to make money your blog becomes a sales platform.
 Instead of seeing products on the shelf like you would in a store, as an affiliate you put the products you are promoting on display in your blog posts.
 You can extend this same principle to your social media posts.
-For example check out this Facebook video I did as an affiliate for one of my FAVORITE affiliate programs, The Dating Divas.

 There are a lot of similarities between the structure of an affiliate company and network marketing companies.
 If you are in network marketing, using a blog as a sales platform could be really beneficial for you too.